 SNP distribution of mature miRNAs

-For each category of mature miRNAs, calculate the possibility that a SNP appears in every site along the ~21nt mature miRNAs.
-Here the possibility is calculated by (Number of miRNAs that possess SNP at this site) / (Number of miRNAs that possess the specific site);
+For each category of mature miRNAs, calculate the frequency that a SNP appears in every site along the ~21nt mature miRNAs.
+The frequency is calculated by (Number of miRNAs that possess SNP at this site) / (Number of miRNAs);

 Conclusions:

-Overall, site (1, 18 ,11) possess lowest SNP density;
+Overall, position (1, 18 ,11) possess the lowest SNP frequency

-Among conserved miRNAs, site (1,9,12) have lowest SNP density, which is contrary to empirical parameters that cleavage site (10,11) must be complementary to target genes, indicating high evolutionary pressure.
+Among conserved miRNAs, position (1,9,12) have the lowest SNP density, which is contrary to empirical parameters that cleavage site (10,11) must be complementary to target genes, indicating high evolutionary pressure.

 MiRNA haplotype analysis (Appendix I & Appendix II in detail)